Glenbard North's All Freshman, All Girl Team Competes In State Bass Fishing Tournament This Weekend

 CHICAGO (CBS) — When you think spring state championships, baseball or softball probably comes to mind.

-But a team of girls from the western suburbs got up early Friday morning in hopes of winning the state bass fishing finals.READ MORE: Tribune Publishing Says Shareholders Approve Takeover By Hedge Fund Alden Global, But Questions Remain About Vote
+But a team of girls from the western suburbs got up early Friday morning in hopes of winning the state bass fishing finals.READ MORE: No Injuries Reported After Fire At Plainfield Recycling Plant

-Kayla Summins, Pheona Phillips and Mikaela Quinn are in Carlyle, Illinois this morning, near St. Louis.READ MORE: Illinois Wesleyan University Fraternity Given 3-Year Suspension After Freshman Hurt In Hazing Incident
+Kayla Summins, Pheona Phillips and Mikaela Quinn are in Carlyle, Illinois this morning, near St. Louis.READ MORE: Firefighters Rescue Teen Who Fell Down 40-Foot Shaft In Old Town

-They are part of Glenbard North’s all freshman, all-girl team competing in the IHSA bass fishing state finals Friday and Saturday.MORE NEWS: Ainslie Arts Plaza Opens In Lincoln Square
+They are part of Glenbard North’s all freshman, all-girl team competing in the IHSA bass fishing state finals Friday and Saturday.MORE NEWS: Stimulus Check Update: Will You Get A Fourth Relief Payment?

 In the last round, they caught five fish.
 They are competing with mostly all boy teams.